 I put that broader philosophy to work by bringing in mold hygienists.
 A mold hygienist is a specialist who takes air and surface samples and examines them from a scientific perspective.
 They are experts in disaster restoration for real estate hit by extreme fire and water damage.
 My giant dahlias for sale are certainly critical property to me.

 The mold hygienist taught us the essential information that dahlias are not porous.
 We learned that when we wash and cut them, we should use HEPA (High Efficiency Particulate Air) filters to take mold spores out of the air.
 Then if there is mold, use white vinegar, which penetrates and removes roughly 85 percent of mold.
+Lightly brush this on.
+Do not dunk and generally avoid the eyes.
 Finally, we use a 10 percent baking soda and 90 percent water solution to finish the job.

 The proper conditions for storage are a temperature of 40 to 50 degrees and 90 percent humidity.
 Obviously, homeowners can’t always achieve this; you just want to ensure that they’re kept cool enough, without freezing or drying out.
 Air is the enemy of drying out, so if they are packed in slightly dampened peat moss or sawdust (watch this, as too much moisture causes rot), they will do just fine.
 Avoid plastic bags as they can cause too much moisture.